bayleeadamoss/app2png-prebuilt/readme.md

 ## APP 2 PNG Prebuilt for Node

+WARNING: This rust implementation was slower than node, so this will no longer be maintained.

 Extract a Mac App's icon to a png file to be used for Node.

 ## Installation